garylirocks/quickrefs/js-style-guide.markdown

 * use camelCase when naming objects, functions and instances

-* use PascalCase only when naming constructors or classes
+* use PascalCase (upper camel case) only when naming constructors or classes

 * don't use leading underscores to denotate "private", there is no privacy in JS